embedly/embedly-docs/add-ons/ssl.rst

 Using Embedly with SSL mitigates all of what we like to call the "red X" errors in web browsers.
 You know the ones, the mixed content errors that scare users off your site.
-It is helpful to understand how Embedly-provided SSL will work with images, videos, and rich media embeds.
+It's helpful to understand how Embedly-provided SSL will work with images, videos, and rich media embeds.

 Enabling SSL